Glitch: Video game glitches

 The start-up screen of the Virtual Boy is affected by a visual glitch.

 Glitches in video games may include graphical and sound errors, collision detection problems, game crashes, and other issues.
 Quality assurance (QA) testers are commonly employed throughout the development process to find and report glitches to the programmers to be fixed, then potentially start over with a new build of the game.
 If insufficient bug fixes are performed, numerous glitches and bugs can make their way to the final product.
 Bethesda Softworks, for example, is notorious for the amount of glitches in their games, though some players even prefer them to a glitch-free experience.

 Some players may seek to induce glitches in a game for fun, using methods such as cartridge tilting to disrupt the data flow.

 "Glitch hunters" are fans of a game who search for beneficial glitches that will allow them to speedrun the game faster, usually by skipping portions of a level, or quickly defeating enemies.
 One example of a speedrunning scene with large amounts of glitch hunters is the Souls series.
 The use of glitches during speedruns is a controversial topic, with some frowning upon their use as subverting the intent of the developers.
 Those in favor of glitch use believe that using the glitches can in itself take a great deal of skill.
 Multiple categories of speedruns exist, with "any%" allowing the use of any type of glitch, while "glitchless" indicates the speedrun was performed without them.

 Some games purposely include effects that look like glitches as a means to break the fourth wall and either scare the player or put the player at unease, or otherwise as part of the game's narrative.
 Games like Eternal Darkness and Batman: Arkham Asylum include segments with intentional glitches where it appears that the player's game system has failed.
 The Animus interface in the Assassin's Creed series, which allows the player-character to experience the memories of an ancestor though their genetic heritage, includes occasional glitches as to enforce the idea that the game is what the player-character is witnessing through a computer-aided system.

 Television glitch

 In broadcasting, a corrupted signal may glitch in the form of jagged lines on the screen, misplaced squares, static looking effects, freezing problems, or inverted colors.
 The glitches may affect the video and/or audio (usually audio dropout) or the transmission.
-These glitches may be caused by a variety of issues, interference from portable electronics or microwaves, damaged cables at the broadcasting center, or weather.
+These glitches may be caused by a variety of issues, such as interference from portable electronics or microwaves, damaged cables at the broadcasting center, or weather.